yesadahmed/xrmtoolboxdocumentation/README.md

 ### Add a new Solution to continue
 <img src="https://github.com/yesadahmed/xrmtoolboxdocumentation/blob/main/pics/addnewsol.PNG" >
 If you want to create a new solution, you can add it form here and.
 Note you can also select publisher for your solution.
-The new solution will appear in all solution list.
+The new solution will appear in solution list (at end).

 ### Create Flow
 <img src="https://github.com/yesadahmed/xrmtoolboxdocumentation/blob/main/pics/addnewflow.PNG" >